mpflynnx/csapp3e/section2/webasides/data_tneg.md

 No compile warnings are given.

-- For the case of ISO C99, the compiler proceeds from int to long to long long, finally finding a data type that can represent the number 2,147,483,649.
+- For the case of ISO C99, for decimal value of x, the compiler proceeds from int to long to long long, finally finding a data type that can represent the number 2,147,483,649.
 - Then the expression -1 is preformed.
 - For example, to represent what is happening, force the value to fit using `long long` type.
 - Regardless of whether you are on a 32-bit or 64-bit system, the size of `long long` is typically 64 bits (8 bytes).